hkalvin/INFO550Project/README.md

 ## Execute the analysis

+Packages must be installed prior to creating the report (i.e. run make install before make report).
 To create the analysis report, from the project folder you can run

 ``` bash
 make report